ivanjdevs/SQL-Exercises/String Functions-  REGEX/StringFuntions.md

 ## SQL Exercises.
-String functions.Regex
+String functions.

 This file contains a some SQL exercises focusing mainly on string functions.
 Most of the SQL code was executed in MySQL.